 Assure Holdings Corp., formerly Montreux Capital Corp, a Canadian Capital Pool Company ("Montreux"), was formed under the British Columbia Business Corporations Act in British Columbia, Canada on September 24, 2007, is a Nevada corporation, existing under the laws of the State of Nevada pursuant to its Articles of Domestication filed with the Nevada Secretary of State on May 15, 2017.
-A Canadian Capital Pool Company is a special purpose acquisition company organized for the purposes of completing acquisition transactions, known as "qualifying transactions," with operating companies for the purposes of taking the operating companies public in Canada.
+A Canadian Capital Pool Company is a special purpose acquisition company organized for the purposes of completing acquisition transactions, known as "qualifying transactions," with operating companies public in Canada.
 Qualifying transactions are subject to Canadian securities laws and exchange listing requirements.